 Are there any big downsides to The Queen Mary Hotel?
 I didn’t like the pricing strategy.
 Basically, we paid one price for the room plus taxes and fees.
 Then when we arrived, there was another mandatory fee to cover Wi-Fi, the fitness room, and preservation fees.
 I don’t mind paying money into the system to help restore and preserve the ship, but if all of those fees are mandatory then add them to the price of the booking, so I know what I’m dealing with from the start.
 Valet is $27.
 Self-parking is a little bit cheaper, but on the weekend with all of those weddings going on, we weren’t going to get into that lot (although there was a ton of parking, the majority of it was reserved for valet).
 Food is very expensive, but it is also quite tasty, and I assume that all hotel food is going to be more expensive than what you find at an outside restaurant.

 The ship is going through major modifications right now, so there are places you cannot explore.
-However, the places that are opening have a great deal to offer anyone with an eye toward history.
+However, the places that are open have a great deal to offer anyone with an eye toward history.
 All in all, I would have to say that I would visit The Queen Mary Hotel again.
-They have music events on the ship that sound like a lot of fun, The Glory Days Historical Tour is tempting, and, of course, someday that brunch will be mine!
+They have music events on the ship that sound like a lot of fun, The Glory Days Historical Tour is tempting, and, of course, someday that brunch will be ours!